The benefits of Manuka honey

 4. Its antibacterial properties.

-The flavonoids in Manuka honey help fight skin aging.
-Applied as a mask, it cleanses the pores.
-It's an ideal beauty ally for treating inflamed pimples, reducing them, and promoting healing.
+The flavonoids in Manuka honey help combat skin aging.
+Applied as a mask, it cleanses the pores of the skin.
+It is an ideal beauty partner for treating inflamed pimples, reducing them, and promoting healing.

 The origin of the nectar of the gods: Manuka honey 🌺

-The Maori primarily use the leaves and bark of the Manuka tree to help treat colds and urinary tract infections .
-However, Manuka is also used to aid the healing of sprains and fractures, and to promote wound healing.
+The Maori mainly use the leaves and bark of the Manuka tree to help treat colds and urinary tract infections.
+But Manuka is also used to aid the healing of sprains, fractures, and wounds.

-It wasn't until the 1980s that the properties of Manuka honey were studied.
-Today, Manuka honey represents 0.09% of global honey production.
+It was not until the 1980s that the properties of Manuka honey were studied.
+Today, Manuka honey accounts for 0.09% of global honey production.
 This unique honey is universally recognized as one of the best in the world for health.

 Manuka honey is more expensive than other honeys because its harvest is limited and it must be stored under very specific conditions.
 Its high price is also due to the fact that it is imported from New Zealand.